dotnet/AspNetCore.Docs/aspnet/fundamentals/dependency-injection.rst

 With regard to data access specifically, you can easily inject Entity Framework ``DbContext`` types into your controllers, assuming you've configured EF in your ``Startup`` class.
 However, it is best to avoid depending directly on ``DbContext`` in your UI project.
 Instead, depend on an abstraction (like a Repository interface), and restrict knowledge of EF (or any other specific data access technology) to the implementation of this interface.
 This will reduce the coupling between your application and a particular data access strategy, and will make testing your application code much easier.

+.. _replacing-the-default-services-container:

 Replacing the default services container
 ----------------------------------------

 The built-in services container is mean to serve the basic needs of the framework and most consumer applications built on it.
 However, developers who wish to replace the built-in container with their preferred container can easily do so.
 The ``ConfigureServices`` method typically returns ``void``, but if its signature is changed to return ``IServiceProvider``, a different container can be configured and returned.
-There are `many IOC containers available for .NET <https://github.com/danielpalme/IocPerformance/blob/master/README.md>`_.
+There are many IOC containers available for .NET.
 In this example, the `Autofac <http://autofac.org/>`_ package is used.

 First, add the appropriate container package(s) to the dependencies property in project.json: